 3. Kwando–Linyanti, Botswana

 This is a huge private reserve, covering 2,300 sq. km and attracting big densities of game.
 It’s a classic dry reserve – game viewing peaks from June through to October, with frequent sightings of wild dog in their natural habitat as they often den in the area.
 There are two properties in this reserve, Lagoon Camp and Lebala Camp.
-These two premier camps offer an intimate experience and are among our favourite camps in Botswana.
+These two premier camps offer an intimate experience and are among our favorite camps in Botswana.

 4. Alex Walker’s Serian Camp, Southern Serengeti, Tanzania